The 1990s

 Joseph and his Amazing Technicolor Dreamcoat

-Lead Programmer on this production that sprawlled across 3 stages at Pinewood, including the famous 007 Stage.
+Lead Programmer on this production that sprawled across 3 stages at Pinewood, including the famous 007 Stage.

 At one point, had pretty much every moving light that was available in London at that time (apart from Vari*Lites), across 3 stages.